Apalachicola Travel Guide: 15 Best Things To Do and Top Attractions

 Man watching sunset on St George Island, Florida

 We enjoy visiting Florida in early May.
-It is warm enough to wear shorts and hang at the beach, but the summer crowds haven’t quite picked up, and neither has the summer heat.
-It is also outside of Hurricane Season, which is June through November (so keep that in mind).
+It is warm enough to wear shorts and hang at the beach, but the summer crowds and heat haven’t quite picked up.

-But really, there isn’t a “wrong” time of year to visit unless a Hurricane impacts your travel plans.
+But really, there isn’t a wrong time of year to visit unless a Hurricane impacts your travel plans.
 That’s what makes Florida special.
 You can plan a vacation year-round.

 Enjoy The Forgotten Coast

 Since getting to Apalachicola is only an hour and a half from Tallahassee, it’s a great place to visit for the weekend.
 The locals are super friendly, and there are so many great things to see and do.
-It’s a special part of the “Sunshine State” that Floridians cherish and tourists who appreciate a low-key vibe love.

 Posted in